middlebury/college-handbook/content/ii-ug-college-policies/commun-policies/pets.md

 a.
 Concerns about Dogs at Work should first be directed to the Vice-President/Dean/Supervisor for the office or program where the dog owner works, if possible.
 Otherwise, issues and complaints about dogs at work should be sent to [dogsatwork@middlebury.edu](mailto:dogsatwork@middlebury.edu) for further handling.

 b.
-The Department of Public Safety shall not be contacted with dog complaints, with the exception of emergencies or serious incidents involving a dog, such as a dog bite.
+Do not contact the Department of Public Safety with dog complaints, except for emergencies or serious incidents involving a dog, such as a dog bite.

 c.
 Violation of any of the Conduct Requirements is a basis for terminating the registration of a dog.
 Failure to comply with the Conduct Requirements may result in fines, in addition to termination of registration, and repeated violations may be subject to additional sanctions.

-Any questions about this policy may contact [dogsatwork@middlebury.edu](mailto:dogsatwork@middlebury.edu).
+Any questions about this policy, please contact [dogsatwork@middlebury.edu](mailto:dogsatwork@middlebury.edu).